vboyev-MSFT/defender-docs/exposure-management/value-data-connectors.md

 ```

 > [!NOTE]
-> When troubleshooting Advanced Hunting (AH) queries that don't work or yield no results, note that the `reportedBy` field is case-sensitive.
-For example, valid values include `rapid7`, `tenable`, etc.
+> When troubleshooting Advanced Hunting (AH) queries that don't work or yield no results, note that the "reportedBy" field is case-sensitive.
+For example, valid values include "rapid7", "tenable", etc.

 ### Attack paths